-We often observe that, if same magnitude of force is used to push two blocks of wood, where one of the blocks is heavier than the other, the rate of change of position of the lighter block will be more than the heavier one.
+We often observe, that if the same magnitude of the force is used to push two blocks of wood, where one of the blocks is heavier than the other, the rate of change of position of the lighter block will be more than the heavier ones.
 Similarly, when two same forces are applied to push a car and a bus, the car will have more acceleration compared to the bus.
-From these examples, it is clear that the acceleration gained by an object when subjected to the same magnitude of force, is a factor of the mass of the object.
-Similarly, a small bullet when at rest doesn’t harm the person handling it whereas when loaded in a gun and fired with high velocity, it can kill a person.
+From these examples, it is clear that the acceleration gained by an object when subjected to the same magnitude of the force is a factor of the mass of the object.
+Similarly, a small bullet when at rest doesn’t harm the person handling it, whereas when loaded in a gun and fired with high velocity, it can kill a person.
 Hence, it can be concluded that along with mass, velocity also affects the impact produced by any object.
 Taking another example, when a car is given a momentary jerk, it may not move from its initial position whereas when an extended and continuous force of the same magnitude is applied on the car, it experiences a displacement.
 With these examples, we can conclude that the impact produced by an object depends on its mass and velocity i.e., its momentum and the time rate at which the change in momentum is occurring.
 The second law of motion is used to validate this phenomenon.
-In this section we shall learn about the formulation of the second law of motion.
+In this section, we shall learn about the formulation of the second law of motion.

 Newton’s second law of motion can be formally stated as follows: The acceleration of an object as produced by a net force is directly proportional to the magnitude of the net force, in the same direction as the net force, and inversely proportional to the mass of the object.